saint11/DeadWeight/source/dungeon/dungeon_level_2.md

 The room is a foggy with scented vapors coming from the pool in the middle and from 4 brasiers burning around the room.
 The brasiers are emitting a very soft glow of embers.
 Stairs lead to an upper area of the room.

 - 2 [goblin scrappers]{.m} will try to sneak on the **adventurers** while 2 [boggart snipers]{.m} fire from above.
 - A sturdy ornate metal door is at the west, it has no handle.
+A inscription above says *"From the void, to the void"*.
 Two pipes are coming out from the door, and down the stairs, one going north and one south, they disappear into the wall.
   - When both valves in the [abandoned vault](#9-abandoned-vault) and in the [mining supply room](#8-mining-supply-room) are open this door will open, sliding into the floor.
 - The 4 brasiers were not lit by the goblins, but they are there all these years.
 Each has a piece of **everlasting ember** a piece of coal that never stops burning.
 They are small and all of them occupy one slot, but must be placed on some heat resistant container, or they will burn through it.
 Each ember can be sold as a [valuable]{.tip} item.